Tame Impala: 2023–present: Collaborations and Deadbeat

 On 7 June 2025, Parker previewed a new song while DJing at Nitsa Club in Barcelona during Primavera Sound.
 He told the audience "there's no going back from this point on".
 The song, titled "End of Summer", and an accompanying music video were released on 25 July, with an accompanying limited edition twelve-inch vinyl single, which featured a second new song on its B-side.
 On 3 September and 26 September 2025 respectively, the songs "Loser" and "Dracula" were released as singles with accompanying music videos.
 Furthermore, the music video for "Loser" stars actor and musician Joe Keery.
 On 4 September 2025, Parker announced the title and album cover for the fifth Tame Impala album, Deadbeat.
 It was released on 17 October 2025 to polarizing reviews, featuring a more house-adjacent sound inspired by the rave scene of Western Australia.
+A remix of the single "Dracula" with South Korean singer Jennie was released on 6 February 2026.
+The viral remix became Tame Impala's first song to reach the top ten of the US Billboard Hot 100 as well as the Billboard Global 200.